-- 1.1 Regulations effective from 6 April 2015 require the Trustee to prepare a statement showing how it has met governance standards in relation to defined contribution ("DC") benefits under the Plan.
+1.1 Regulations effective from 6 April 2015 require the Trustee to prepare a statement showing how it has met governance standards in relation to defined contribution ("DC") benefits under the Plan.
 In doing so, we provide the various statutory disclosures required by the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
 The DC benefits under the Plan include both the DC Section and the DC Additional Voluntary Contributions ("AVCs") in the Final Salary ("DB") Section of the Plan.
+DB members are able to invest AVCs in the same funds available within the DC Section.

-- 1.2 The statement covers six principle areas:
+1.2 The statement covers six principal areas:

 - 1. The default investment arrangement

 - 2. Core financial transactions

 - 3. Charges and transaction costs

-- 4. Value for Members' assessment, and
+- 4. Value for Members' assessment

-- 5. Long-Term Net Investment Return
+- 5. Long-Term Net Investment Return, and

 - 6. The Trustee's compliance with the statutory knowledge and understanding ("TKU") requirements.

-As Chair of the Trustee, it is my pleasure to report to you on how the Trustee has embedded these standards over the period from 6 April 2021 to 5 April 2022.
+As Chair of the Trustee, it is my pleasure to report to you on how the Trustee has embedded these standards over the period from 6 April 2022 to 5 April 2023.